Troubleshoot a failed email connection

 - Difficulty: Challenging

-- Tools required: Access to offending device, online email access, access to a nonprimary computer, and access to a nonprimary Internet network
+- Tools required: Access to the offending device, online email access, a non-primary computer, and a non-primary Internet network

 For more information about prerequisite terminology, see Cloud Office support terminology.

-Because many factors can affect mailbox connectivity, we recommend a methodical approach to troubleshooting this issue.
+We recommend a methodical troubleshooting approach.
 Address each of the following questions before moving on to the next one.

 Can you log in to apps.rackspace.com?

-Log in to the online version of your mailbox to verify that it is still receiving email.
-If so, this is a good indication that the mailbox itself is functioning properly.
+Log in to the online version of your mailbox to verify email is incoming.
+If so, the mailbox is functioning properly.

 When did the issue start?

-After migrating your mailboxes to Rackspace Cloud Office from an external company, your mail client must connect to the mailbox on the new server.
-Instructions for configuring your mail client to connect with your recently migrated mailbox are at emailhelp.rackspace.com.
+After migrating a mailbox to Rackspace Cloud Office from an external company, your mail client must connect to the mailbox on the new server.
+Instructions to configure a mail client to connect a migrated mailbox are available at emailhelp.rackspace.com.

-Have you upgraded your mailboxes at Rackspace Cloud Office?
+Have you upgraded the mailbox at Rackspace Cloud Office?

-When you upgrade your mailbox, your mailbox might have been created again on another server.
-For example, if you upgrade a mailbox from Exchange 2007 to Exchange 2016, your data is migrated from the Exchange 2007 mailbox to a new mailbox on Exchange 2016.
+A version upgrade generates a copy of the mailbox under the new server version.
+For example, if you upgrade a mailbox from Exchange 2010 to 2016, the data migrates from an Exchange 2010 mailbox to a new mailbox on Exchange 2016.
 This means that you must configure your local mail client to connect to the mailbox on the new server.
-For instructions on configuring your mail client after upgrading, see emailhelp.rackspace.com.
+For instructions to configure your mail client after an upgrade, see emailhelp.rackspace.com.

-Is the connectivity issue happening for all users on your domain?
+Is the connectivity issue happening on all domain users?

-Verify with your administrator that your DNS is properly configured to receive email at Rackspace Cloud Office.
-The expiration of your domain registration, or changes to your DNS can cause you to be unable to synchronize new email to your local mail client.
+Verify with your administrator that your DNS configuration properly receives email at Rackspace Cloud Office.
+DNS changes might cause synchronization issues between a new email and your local mail client when a domain expires.